Generic selectors

 Group 2.
 Stripping by hand-pulled abrasive strips

 The proximal surface of the enamel differed markedly from that of the control group.
 The surface appeared to be intertwined by deep and non-uniform indentations forming peaks and valleys, and no thin rod-like structure was evident in the enamel.
-The deep indentations were irregularly distributed and became clearly visible under both magnifications, 500x and 1500x [Figures 2a and b].
+The deep indentations were irregularly distributed and became clearly visible under both magnifications, 500x and 1500x [Figure 2a and b].

 SEM images of surface appearance subjected to IPR by hand held abrasive strips under magnification (a) 500x and (b) 1500x.
 SEM: Scanning electron microscope, IPR: Interproximal reduction.